cardano-community/koios-go-client/README.md

 **[Koios API] is Elastic Cardano Query Layer!**

 > A consistent query layer for developers to build upon Cardano,
 > with multiple, redundant endpoints that allow for easy scalability.

 **[Koios API] Client Library for Go**

+Note that `github.com/cardano-community/koios-go-client`
+is considered unstable and may receive BREAKING CHANGES work of `github.com/cardano-community/koios-go-client/v2` is done in `v2` branch see also related PR #34

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/cardano-community/koios-go-client)](https://pkg.go.dev/github.com/cardano-community/koios-go-client)